masc-ucsc/livehd/docs/projects.md

 The goal is to aim at 16 cores and achieve 10x speedup for those larger bitwidth/cprop tasks.

-## LGraph partition/decomposition/coloring
+## Lgraph partition/decomposition/coloring

-Implement several partitioning/coloring algorithms in LGraph.
+Implement several partitioning/coloring algorithms in Lgraph.
 The attributes/colors could be used for synthesis/placement/...

 Dependence: none